 3.14.2 Check valves

 Check valves are installed on pump discharge lines and other piping that return flow is anticipated.
-They are also called non return valves because they allow flow in only one direction.
-When two or more pumps discharge line are connected to a common header, each individual pump discharge line shall have a check valve installed.
+They are also called non-return valves because they allow flow in only one direction.
+When two or more pumps discharge line is connected to a common header, each pump discharge line shall have a check valve installed.

 Figure 14: Installed Check Valves

 3.14.3 Internal Valves/Excess Flow Valves